 It might have been possible for the British government to ignore these unionist feelings, or compensate them by making concessions on other issues, had it not been for an unfortunate political coincidence.
-The British Conservative government of Theresa May does not have a majority in the House of Commons (always an uncomfortable position for any government).
-The only way they can have decisions voted in by a majority is by relying on the ten or so Mps from the Democratic Unionist Party, a hardline unionist organization, often considered to be anti-Catholic, and which campaigned against the Good Friday agreement when it was put to a referendum in 1998.
+The British Conservative government of Theresa May did not have a majority in the House of Commons (always an uncomfortable position for any government).
+The only way they could have decisions voted in by a majority is by relying on the ten or so MPs from the Democratic Unionist Party, a hard-line unionist organization, often considered to be anti-Catholic, and which campaigned against the Good Friday agreement when it was put to a referendum in 1998.

 The DUP Members of Parliament would never accept that Northern Ireland be treated differently from the rest of the United Kingdom, leading to the dilemma illustrated in the diagram.
 Although this is above all a question of twenty first century politics, the link with memory and heritage is clear, in that the partition of Ireland almost a hundred years ago, a compromise intended to solve the problem of the conflict between the nationalist population and the unionists created by earlier settlement and by religious and social divisions, has come back to haunt today’s politicians.

 All in all, the three documents highlight past injustices and conflicts, and the use of the government apology in processes connected with Truth and Reconciliation.
 The two apologies are interventions in delicate situation – the first voluntary, the second constrained.
 The diagram, a more factual presentation rather than a rhetorical one, illustrates the dilemma inherited from past conflicts and bitternesses.

 General questions of methodology